Slime mold: Taxonomic history

 Lycogala epidendrum was the first slime mold to be discussed scientifically, by Thomas Panckow in 1654.

-The first account of slime molds was Thomas Panckow's 1654 discussion of Lycogala epidendrum.
+The first account of a slime mold was Thomas Panckow's 1654 discussion of Lycogala epidendrum.
 He called it Fungus cito crescentes, "a fast-growing fungus".

 German mycologist Heinrich Anton de Bary, in 1860 and 1887, classified the Myxomycetes (plasmodial slime molds) and Acrasieae (cellular slime molds) as Mycetozoa, a new class.
 He also introduced a "Doubtful Mycetozoa" section for Plasmodiophora (now in Phytomyxea) and Labyrinthula, emphasizing their distinction from plants and fungi.
 In 1880, the French botanist Philippe van Tieghem analyzed the two groups further.

 In 1868, the German biologist Ernst Haeckel placed the Mycetozoa in a kingdom he named Protista.
 In 1885, the British zoologist Ray Lankester grouped the Mycetozoa alongside the Proteomyxa as part of the Gymnomyxa in the phylum Protozoa.
 Arthur and Gulielma Lister published monographs of the group in 1894, 1911, and 1925.

 In 1932 and 1960, the American mycologist George Willard Martin argued that the slime molds evolved from fungi.
 In 1956, the American biologist Herbert Copeland placed the Mycetozoa (the myxomycetes and plasmodiophorids) and the Sarkodina (the labyrinthulids and the cellular slime molds) in a phylum called Protoplasta, which he placed alongside the fungi and the algae in a new kingdom, Protoctista.

 In 1969, the taxonomist R. H. Whittaker observed that slime molds were highly conspicuous and distinct within the Fungi, the group to which they were then classified.
 He concurred with Lindsay S. Olive's proposal to reclassify the Gymnomycota, which includes slime molds, as part of the Protista.
 Whittaker placed three phyla, namely the Myxomycota, Acrasiomycota, and Labyrinthulomycota in a subkingdom Gymnomycota within the Fungi.
 The same year, Martin and Alexopoulos published their influential textbook The Myxomycetes.

 In 1975, Olive distinguished the dictyostelids and the acrasids as separate groups.
 In 1992, David J. Patterson and M. L. Sogin proposed that the dictyostelids diverged before plants, animals, and fungi.

 Phylogeny

 Slime molds have little or no fossil history, as might be expected given that they are small and soft-bodied.
-The grouping is polyphyletic, consisting of multiple clades (emphasised in the phylogenetic tree) widely scattered across the Eukaryotes.
-Paraphyletic groups are shown in quotation marks:
+The grouping is polyphyletic, consisting of multiple clades (emphasised in the phylogenetic tree) widely scattered across the Eukaryotes, as described by Vallverdú 2018 and others.
+The phylogeny of the Eumycetozoa or "true slime molds" is based on Tekle et al 2022.